CrispyKernel/GetTuned/README.md

 Another framework will be eventually released for CnnVanilla and ResNet

-A flexible framework will be provided eventually to facilitate the usage of the package and enhance its understanding.

 ### Tuning your own model
 Further documentation will be added eventually